mmausler/dpp-problem-brief/README.md

 $ docker-compose up
 ```

-After you run above commands you can open the application from [http://localhost:8080/](http://localhost:8080/)
+After the docker containers build and launch successfully you can open the application at [http://localhost:8080/](http://localhost:8080/)

 You can also view the database at [http://localhost:8081/](http://localhost:8081/)